-Never attempt to use 7.62×39 mm ammunition in Ruger Mini- 14° Ranch rifles, as it will not chamber correctly and will "jam" the action.
+Never attempt to use caliber .223 ammunition in Ruger Mini Thirty rifles, as it will not chamber correctly and will "jam" the action.
+These smaller cases will split upon firing in the larger Mini Thirty chamber, resulting in the release of hot powder gases into the action and possible personal injury or damage to the rifle.
 As with any firearm, always wear safety shooting glasses and adequate hearing protection.